Achieving The Goals Of Vision 2020 Programme In Nigeria

 The life style and the type of food many eat also have great effect on their eyes or vision.
 Eye specialists however advice that adults who are 40 years and above must visit the hospital for regular eye screening as this is the time when early signs of disease and changes in vision may start to occur.

 People are advised to protect their eyes from Ultra violet(UV) light by using Sunglasses, also proper protection of the eyes is necessary during outdoor sports or games like Hockey, Baseball, during home repair works, Industry welding work and Farm work.

 It is important that patients must know their eye health care providers to maintain healthy eyes.
-Health care service providers in Nigeria must work as a team, network and collaborate efforts to make sure government eye health care programme eliminate or reduce the agony many blind or visually disabled people in the country suffer as they do not have access to prevention and eye care services.
+Health care service providers in Nigeria must work as a team, network and collaborate efforts to make sure government eye health care programme eliminate or reduce the agony many blind or visually disabled people in the country suffer.

 In this year’s WSD celebration, the media in Nigeria are called upon to intensify public awareness to sensitize government, inform and educate the people in cities and villages to enhance the global campaign for Vision 2020.
 The campaign must involve traditional rulers, policy makers, Schools, Social centers, Market places, Churches and Mosques to reach youths, adults and rural families